swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 The file we are using is a long series of characters, but two of the characters are new line characters.
-If we looked at the file in sequence, it would look like "abcdenfghijn".
+If we looked at the file in sequence, it would look like "abcde\nfghij\n".
 Separating a file into lines is popular enough that there are two ways to read whole lines in a file.
-The first is to use the readlines() method:
+The first is to use the `readlines()` method:

 ```python
     > fileHandle.close() # close the old handle